bingenk/MyDevelopmentalBlog/README.md

 ## week 2:

 This week lesson is about 'Semantic-CSS' where I have a deeper learning about how semantics work on web development.
-I discovered how semantics like '<div>', '<header>', '<footer>', '<section>' and many more are use to seperate content in HTML.
+I discovered how semantics like div, header, footer, section and many more are use to seperate content in HTML.
 Not to mention, I get to know how to apply different colors and fonts on text.
 And most importantly, classes and attributes are also taught where it is used to group elements for styling.

 ## week 3: